Indian Idol Junior

-Indian Idol Junior is an Indian Hindi-language reality television singing competition and is part of Indian Idol.
+Indian Idol Junior is an Indian Hindi-language reality television singing competition and is a spin-off of Indian Idol.
 It began broadcasting on Sony Entertainment Television from 1 June 2013.
-Karan Wahi and Mandira Bedi were hosts of the show which was judged by music duo Vishal–Shekhar and with playback singer Shreya Ghoshal.
+Karan Wahi and Mandira Bedi hosted the show, which was judged by music duo Vishal–Shekhar along with playback singer Shreya Ghoshal.
+Anjana Padmanabhan won the first edition of Indian Idol Junior.

 A second season started on 30 May 2015.
 The new judges were Salim Merchant and Sonakshi Sinha, while Vishal Dadlani reprised his role as the judge.
 The show was hosted by Hussain Kuwajerwala and co-hosted by Asha Negi.
 Ananya Sritam Nanda was the winner for the second season.

-A third season started on August.
-The new judges were Anu Malik and Sonakshi Sinha, while Vishal Dadlani reprised his role as the judge.
+A third season started in August.
+The judges of this season were Anu Malik and Sonakshi Sinha, while Vishal Dadlani reprised his role as the judge.
 The show was hosted by Manish Paul and co-hosted by Asha Negi.